ismaildawoodjee/GreatEx/README.md

 Otherwise, type `docker ps -a` into the terminal to check their health status.
-Once the Airflow Worker and Webserver are in a healthy state, you can go to `localhost:8080` in the webbrowser to log into the Airflow UI and observe the data pipeline.
+Once the Airflow Worker and Webserver are in a healthy state, you can go to `localhost:8080` in the webbrowser to log into the Airflow UI and run the data pipeline.

 ## About the `docker-compose` File